 Clustering can also be used for anomaly detection.
 Once the data has been segmented into clusters, you might find that some cases do not fit well into any clusters.
 These cases are anomalies or outliers.

 How are Clusters Computed?

 There are several different approaches to the computation of clusters.
-Oracle Data Mining supports distance-based and grid-based clustering:
+Oracle Data Mining supports the following methods: